TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

         return np.copy(self.ns[1])
 {% endhighlight %}

 Next we need a way to connect layers with synaptic links and each synapse needs to have the same functional `forward` and `backward` functions.
-Thanks to the afore-linked video playlist, finding the derivative of the matrix multiplication happening in `forward` pass is found very easily by matrix multiplying the previous post-activation with the above pre-activated gradient like so:
+Thanks to the afore-linked video playlist we know the realtionship between input and output neurons is linear, which makes for some very neat gradients.
+The gradients wrt to the input become the output gradients multiplied by the weight matrix transposed, and the gradients wrt to the weights become the matrix multiplication of the input and the output transposed:

 {% highlight py %}
 # synapse
 class Synapse:

+    def __init__(self, x, y):
         # attach the input & output layer and construct the weight matrix
-    def __init__(self, x, y):
         self.x  = x
         self.ws = np.random.uniform(-1,1,(x.size,y.size))
         self.y  = y